hassio-addons/addon-wireguard/wireguard/DOCS.md

   device and load the new client configuration (e.g., by scanning the QR code).
-- If you are running the [AdGuard][adguard] add-on, you can add `172.30.32.1` as a DNS IP address the list to use it.
+- If you are running the [AdGuard][adguard] add-on, you can add the LAN address of Home Assistant to use it as a DNS IP address to use it.
+Note that listing `172.30.32.1` here no longer works as of v4.0.0 of the Adguard add-on.
+So if your previous configuration is no longer working this may be why.
 - If you run a protection service like CloudFlare on your `server.host` address, please remember, that WireGuard will try to connect to CloudFlare in that case (and not your Home).
 Please consider using your IP